On this page

 - Many farmers would prefer to stay on standard time all year.

-- Because people tend to rise earlier in summer, daylight saving time helps extend the day.
+- Because the sun rises earlier in summer, daylight saving helps extend the day.

 On other continents, this time shift is known as summer time.

-- When Britain is on summer time, it is five hours ahead of Canada.
+- When Britain is on summer time, it can get up to 16 hours of sunlight.

 Copyright notice for Writing Tips Plus